 3. Place Less-Important Scripts Lower on the Page

-Scripts do all the fancy stuff you might see on a website; things like floating buttons or pop-ups, animations, transitions, and more.
-A script will usually be contained within the <script> </script> HTML tags, and a lot of people or services might tell you the scripts need to load right away; that’s simply not true!
+HTML tags, and a lot of people or services might tell you the scripts need to load right away; that’s simply not true!
 Only core functions or files that are needed in the initial page load should be at the top.
-Otherwise, you can get away with putting most scripts right before the closing </body> tag or even in the footer.
+Otherwise, you can get away with putting most scripts right before the closing </body>

 This practice allows the majority of website files to be loaded and rendered before anything else; the user sees that everything is loading, so the page looks responsive.
 They’ll be able to start scrolling and browsing while the rest of the heavy Javascript loads.